 In 2002, the wider art world had taken notice of Storto, whose now famous sculptural "Circle" gloves were featured on the front and back cover of the interdisciplinary arts magazine 2wice (Vol.5:No 2).
 That issue was published on the occasion of an exhibition at the Davis Museum, Boston which included artists Sophie Calle, Nan Goldin, Adam Bartos, Andrea Zittel, Andrew Bush, Lorna Simpson and Matthew Barney.

 In May 2004, Irving Penn photographed Storto's gloves for the cover of American Vogue [Mr. Penn's very last American Vogue cover] and in September 2007 Storto's L.O.V.E. gloves were a feature cover story of American Craft magazine.
 In October 2009 Storto's life and work was the subject of a feature story by Guy Trebay for The New York Times.

 In September 2012 Daniel Storto's gloves were prominently featured in the 125th Anniversary issue of American Vogue.

-Currently America's master glovemaker Daniel Storto is developing his Fall 2013 Couture Glove Collection for both Women and Men.
+Currently America's master glovemaker Daniel Storto is introducing his Haute Couture Autumn 2013 Glove Collection.